 congestion data.
 This ensures consistency in data collection across jurisdictions and agencies.
 Board Presentation of Selected Projects MPO staff will prepare a list of projects that are recommended for funding and present this list to the MPO Board for approval.
 Each agency will select a representative to present projects that have received a funding recommendation to the MPO Board.
 MPO staff will provide a template for presenting these projects to the MPO Board.
 Presentations will be no more than 5 minutes per agency or jurisdiction.
 Time per agency will depend on the number of projects that receive a funding recommendation. accountability.
 These presentations will also give local staff - junior staff in particular - exposure to and experience presenting before elected officials.
 Project Reporting Recipients of Regional Flexible Funding will be required to provide a brief report to the MPO Board twice a year.
 MPO staff will provide a reporting template to funding recipients.
 The MPO Board will receive the compiled progress reports as an attachment to the agenda and will have an opportunity to ask questions about projects to local staff.
 To encourage compliance with this reporting requirement, past reporting will be considered on the scoring rubric for future funding cycles.
 Increases accountability for project progress; provides an opportunity for jurisdictions and agencies to share challenges and project successes with the MPO Board and the public.
-Q/C 18: What if we made one of these reports a presentation and one reduce staff burden?
-We could build a submittal system similar to City quarterly, as Bill said, and I haven't heard of much complaining about the could work.
-CIP projects are required to provide on a quarterly basis: Stoplight Project completion percentage Major Activities this period Expected Date of Current Phase Completion Progress is slow.
-This could be once a year when project statu reviewed.
+Q/C 18: What if we made one of these reports a presentation and one just an information submittal to reduce staff burden?
+We could build a submittal system similar to City of Durham CIP.
+They have to report quarterly, as Bill said, and I haven't heard of much complaining about that schedule, so I think twice a year could work.
+CIP projects are required to provide on a quarterly basis: Stoplight Project completion percentage Project phase Major Activities this period Expected Date of Current Phase Completion Progress is slow.
+This could be once a year when project status of all previously funded projects is reviewed.
 Include annual report in calendar of events.
-LPA Response: We will try twice a year for the FY23 and FY24 Call for template that requires minimal effort from local staff.
-If reports are insufficient of events.
+LPA Response: We will try twice a year for the FY23 and FY24 Call for Projects.
+We will provide a template that requires minimal effort from local staff.
+If reports are insubstantial, we will adjust the reporting schedule as needed.
 Reporting dates will be included in the calendar of events.
-Public InvolvementThis update of the federal funding policy process aims to increase transparency for DCHC MPO's funding processes.
+Public Involvement This update of the federal funding policy process aims to increase transparency for DCHC MPO's funding processes.
 As such, once projects are scored, they will be released for a 21-day public comment period before the MPO Board votes to approve a funding recommendations.
 In order to avoid excessive delays to the process, MPO staff will release the scores for public comment without a recommendation from the TC and MPO Board.
-A public hearing will be held at an MPO Board meeting to allow members of the public to share their thoughts about the proposed projects with the MPO Board.Projects that receive more than \$1 million in funding will not be released for a second public comment period through the Transportation Improvement Program (TIP) amendment procedure.
-The 2020 Public Involvement Policy will be amended to reflect these changes.TIP Procedure Increases Transparency of Call for Projects.
+A public hearing will be held at an MPO Board meeting to allow members of the public to share their thoughts about the proposed projects with the MPO Board.
+Projects that receive more than \$1 million in funding will not be released for a second public comment period through the Transportation Improvement Program (TIP) amendment procedure.
+The 2020 Public Involvement Policy will be amended to reflect these changes.
+Increases Transparency of Call for Projects.
 The 2020 Public Involvement Policy does not address DCHC MPO's Call for Projects.
 Projects are only released for public review and comments during the Transportation Improvement Program (TIP) amendment procedure if a project receives more than \$1 million in funding.
+TIP Procedure 1